Fhujinwu/IEMask/README.md

 <h2 align="center">IEMask R-CNN: Information-enhanced Mask R-CNN</h2>

-This is an official implementation of IEMask R-CNN in our TBD paper "
+This is an official implementation of IEMask R-CNN in our IEEE Transactions on Big Data paper "
 <a href="https://ieeexplore.ieee.org/document/9811396">
 IEMask R-CNN: Information-enhanced Mask R-CNN</a>"